NoahDavey/100-days-of-code/log/r1-log.md

 Today managed to make a little bit or progress on the diamond exercism problem.
 But felt too tired to do anything productive.
 Hopefully tomorrow I can get a bit more done

 ### R1D19
+Today I added eslint and typescript to my project.
+Didn't really any features yet but overall feels like a good move for code cleanliness and what not

 ### R1D20